1960s 1970s 1980s 1990s 2000s

 1968b The Tate- S(h)afarevic(h) group of a constant abelian variety, Invent.
 Math.
 6 (1968), 91-105.

-Proves the full conjecture of Birch and Swinnerton-Dyer for constant abelian varieties over global fields of nonzero characteristic.
+Proves the full conjecture of Birch and Swinnerton-Dyer for constant abelian varieties over global fields of nonzero characteristic (an abelian variety over a global function field is constant if it comes from an abelian variety over the field of constants).

 1970s Top